Robert Blair (antiquarian)

 Robert Blair (8 June 1845 - 14 July 1923) was an antiquarian and solicitor from South Shields, England.
 He was instrumental in the early investigations of the Roman fort at South Shields, now known as Arbeia.
 As well as his antiquarian work he was also secretary of the Society of Antiquaries of Newcastle upon Tyne, and editor of their journal Archaeologia Aeliana.

 Early life

-Blair was born in South Shields, in an area know as The Lawe on 8 June 1845.
+Blair was born in South Shields, in an area known as The Lawe on 8 June 1845.
 He credited his early interest in Roman antiquities to when his uncle gave him a Roman coin which had been found at The Lawe.
 His father James Blair was a river boat pilot on the Tyne.
 He left school at 13 and became an office boy with the firm of Thomas Salmon, solicitor.
 While working as an office boy he substituted his education by attending night classes at the South Shields Mechanics Institute (now the South Shields Museum and Art Gallery).